elvyna/udacity-aws-mle-nanodegree/project05-capstone/proposal/capstone-proposal.md

 ## Benchmark Model

 The provided dataset contains 67% of confirmed orders.
-As a simple benchmark, we aim to train a model with higher prediction accuracy than this. *Any relevant reserarch?*
+As a simple benchmark, we aim to train a model with higher prediction accuracy than this. *Any relevant research?*

 A benchmark model — some simple or historical model or result to compare the defined solution to.